The Pyramid of Khufu | The Great Pyramid of Giza

 The Pyramid of Hetepheres was discovered in 1925, along with her burial shaft nearby.
 Her tomb was filled with her luxurious grave treasures, including a gold covered bed and palanquins, decorated armchairs, and more.
 These items can now be seen in the Cairo Museum.

-A. The Pyramid of Khufu, also known as the Great Pyramid of Giza is an iconic symbol of ancient Egypt.
+The Pyramid of Khufu, also known as the Great Pyramid of Giza is an iconic symbol of ancient Egypt.
 Situated on the Giza plateau near the city of Cairo, it was built over a 20-year period over 4,500 years ago.

-A. Yes, it is.
+Yes, the Pyramid of Khufu is one of the pyramids in the Giza Necropolis.
 The Pyramid of Khufu is also known as the Great Pyramid of Giza and is the oldest and the largest pyramid on the Giza Plateau.